HMS Phaeton (1782): Captain Robert Stopford

 A week later, Anson and Phaeton captured the 32-gun privateer Flore after a 24-hour-long chase.
 Stopford, in his letter, described Flore as a frigate of 36 guns and 255 men.
 She was eight days out of Boulogne on a cruise.
 Flore had also served the Royal Navy in the American Revolutionary War.

 Then on 8 October Phaeton took the 16-gun privateer Lévrier.
 Together with Ambuscade and Stag, on 20 November she took Hirondelle.

 On 24 November 1798, Phaeton captured the French privateer brig Resolue (or Resolu).
 Resolue was armed with 18 guns and carried a crew of 70 men.
 She had previously captured the English merchant ship General Wolfe, sailing from Poole to Newfoundland and an American sloop sailing from Boston to Hamburg.
 Stag later recaptured the American.

 On 6 December, Phaeton and Stag captured the French privateer brig Resource.
 She was armed with 10 guns and carried a crew of 66 men.
 She had sailed from La Rochelle two days previously and was sailing for the African coast.
 Ambuscade shared in the prize money for both Resolu and Resource.

+On 11 April 1799 she recaptured American brig "Nymph" captured by a privateer on 13 March.
+She was sent in to Plymouth.

 Mediterranean

 In July 1799 Captain Sir James Nicoll Morris took command of Phaeton and sailed with Lord Elgin, of the eponymous Elgin Marbles, for Constantinople.
+She arrived at the Dardanelles on 2 November.
 Elgin would be Britain's ambassador to the Ottoman Empire until 1803.
 In May 1800 she participated in the blockade of Genoa as part of Lord Keith's squadron.
 The Austrian general besieging the city, Baron d'Ott, particularly appreciated her fire in support of the Austrian army.

 On 14 April 1800 Phaeton and Peterel captured the St. Rosalia.
 Phaeton had to share her share of the proceeds with five vessels due to a prior agreement.

 On 3 May, Mutine, Phaeton and Cameleon captured eight vessels in Anguilla Bay: